Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-We compare a popular service with a relative newcomer to see how they compare on fees, rates and speed.
+We compare TransferWise with MoneyGram to see how each compares on fees, rates and transfer speeds.

 Both MoneyGram and TransferWise will safely get your money where it needs to go, but TransferWise is superior to MoneyGram in a few key areas.
 However, if your recipient needs to pick it up in cash, you may find that MoneyGram has a slight edge.

 TransferWise is a fully online process.
 You’ll need to create a free TransferWise account, but it’s easy to set one up at the same time of your transfer.
-You also have the option of signing in with your existing Google+, Facebook or PayPal account.
+You also have the option of signing in with your existing Apple, Google or Facebook account.